 - Does your business qualify for research and development credits?
 The R&D credit is now a permanent tax credit.
 If your business engages in activities which are intended to develop or improve a product or process, is technological in nature, and which uses a process of experimentation to resolve technical uncertainty, you might qualify.
 Activities related to software qualify under certain circumstances.

-- Planning related to the TCJA’s new 199A pass-through deduction – For a broad discussion of this new law, see our email newsletter from September of this year.
+- Plan to maximize the 199A pass-through deduction – For a broad discussion of this new law, see our newsletter from September of 2018 on our website.
 If your business qualifies for the deduction but will be limited based on the wage or asset limitation, consider steps such as paying wages to increase the potential deduction, minimizing “guaranteed payments” paid by a partnership in favor of profit allocations, and causing two or more businesses to qualify for aggregation.

 Estate & gift environment

 The United States has a unified transfer tax system which limits the amount one can transfer to others during their lifetime and at death combined without paying transfer taxes.
-For 2019, the estate and gift tax exemption is a whopping $11,400,000 and the top federal estate and gift tax rate is 40%.
+For 2020, the estate and gift tax exemption is $11,580,000 and the top federal estate and gift tax rate is 40%.
 The top Oregon estate tax rate is 16%.
 Note that Oregon has no gift tax!
-During 2018 and 2019, an individual can make gifts of $15,000 per donee without using any of the exemption amount.
+During 2019 and 2020, an individual can make gifts of $15,000 per donee without using any of the exemption amount.
 If your net worth is over the estate exemption, it makes sense to consider making annual gifts to whittle some of the excess away.
 If your net worth is less than the federal exemption amount, consider larger gifts to save Oregon estate tax.